 Guide for developing the SSA Narrative

 First and foremost, you do not need to be a professional writer to develop a story about your nominee.
 By reading through this guide and following the "BEGINNING, MIDDLE, END" framework below, you will have all the tools you need to write a meaningful story.
 CAAP communications staff will edit your story, so you do not need to be concerned with a polished product.
-It is more important to get correct and complete information about the nominees’ struggle, and how he/she overcame barriers, than it is to have the story ready for publishing.
+It is more important to get correct and complete information about the nominees’ story, and how he/she overcame barriers, than it is to have the story ready for publishing.
 You can, however, help limit the number of times CAAP's communications staff contacts you for clarification by being as thorough as possible during your interview with the nominee and when writing the story.

 Here's the framework that the Conference Committee asks you to follow when writing the narrative.

 END: Tell us about the progression of improvement that you noticed in your client as they worked through the help provided by your agency and by partnering organizations.
 Tell us how your client is doing now.
 What was the impact your agency had in assisting your client to self-sufficiency?
-What are your client's future plans?
+What are your client's future plans (this is important)?
 What was your client's biggest lesson learned, and what was your biggest lesson learned in working with your client?
 Please include a direct quote from your nominee.